funatsufumiya/GP_to_colored_curves/README.md

 After install, first, please select a grease pencil (GP) object in Object Mode, and then call `Object > GP to Colored Curves > GP to Colored Curves` menu (you can also directly call it from F3 search menu).

+## Known Issues

+- Generated meshes has vertex colors (with alpha), but would not shown colors as default.
+You should create proper shader node for it (using `Color Attribute` node.)

 ## TODOs

 - Adjust multiplication factor from pixels to radius (Blender 4.2 LTS)